 6.2 Adjusting Nominal Values to Real Values

 The nominal value of an economic statistic is the commonly announced value.
 The real value is the value after adjusting for changes in inflation.
-To convert nominal economic data from several different years into real, inflation-adjusted data, the starting point is to choose a base year arbitrarily and then use a price index to convert the measurements so that they are measured in the money prevailing in the base year.
+To convert nominal economic data from several different years into real, inflation-adjusted data, the starting point is to choose a base year arbitrarily and then use a price index to convert the measurements so that economists measure them in the money prevailing in the base year.

 6.3 Tracking Real GDP over Time

 Over the long term, U.S. real GDP have increased dramatically.
 At the same time, GDP has not increased the same amount each year.
 The speeding up and slowing down of GDP growth represents the business cycle.
 When GDP declines significantly, a recession occurs.
 A longer and deeper decline is a depression.
-Recessions begin at the peak of the business cycle and end at the trough.
+Recessions begin at the business cycle's peak and end at the trough.

 6.4 Comparing GDP among Countries

-Since GDP is measured in a country’s currency, in order to compare different countries’ GDPs, we need to convert them to a common currency.
+Since we measure GDP in a country’s currency, in order to compare different countries’ GDPs, we need to convert them to a common currency.
 One way to do that is with the exchange rate, which is the price of one country’s currency in terms of another.
-Once GDPs are expressed in a common currency, we can compare each country’s GDP per capita by dividing GDP by population.
-Countries with large populations often have large GDPs, but GDP alone can be a misleading indicator of the wealth of a nation.
+Once we express GDPs in a common currency, we can compare each country’s GDP per capita by dividing GDP by population.
+Countries with large populations often have large GDPs, but GDP alone can be a misleading indicator of a nation's wealth.
 A better measure is GDP per capita.